Jesse Hertzberg Jesse Hertzberg

 I synthesize and loop.
 I take those reactions, decide what's signal and what's noise, and synthesize a revised version.
 New session.
 New agents, different lenses.
 Synthesize again.
 Sometimes that's one loop.
 Sometimes it's three.
 Sometimes I walk away for a few days, find something new on the web, and come back with the original doc and the new input and say "run a kaizen loop against this with these personas."
 The loop reopens whenever the thinking needs it.

-One of my most frequent prompts is "convince me why I'm totally wrong."
+Additionally, one of my most frequent follow up prompts is "convince me why I'm totally wrong."
 If Claude can't make a strong case against my position, I have more confidence in it.
 If it can, I just learned something.

 Then I write for the team.
 Once the plan is solid, new session.
 I write the execution version.
 Then I run agents as the actual people who'll be reading the work.
 Does this make sense to Oliver?
 Is Liz going to push back on the timeline?
 Will the customer convert?
 That round isn't about the idea anymore.
 It's about how the people receiving it will receive it and whether they can act on it.